Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Morphological characterization of wave modes

-Beyond $\sim 100$ orbits the system settles into a less chaotic state (amplitude of $v_r$ variations decreases by $\sim 2-4$ to $v_r/c_s<10^{-2}$), which persists until about $t/2\pi=300$, see \ref{fig:M09.FR.r.a}C-F. During this time the prominent $m=19$ lower mode becomes more and more coherent both in the disk and inside the star (see Figure \ref{fig:M09.FR.r.a-diag}a,b).
-Its relatively low pattern speed $\Omega_{\rm p}=0.315$ corresponds to the corotation radius $r_c\approx 2.16$.
-This is in good agreement with the value of the radius at which the outwardly propagating wave crests reach $k_r=0$, turn around, and start propagating inwards, towards the star.
+Beyond $\sim 100$ orbits the system settles into a less chaotic state (amplitude of $v_r$ variations decreases by $\sim 2-4$ to $v_r/c_s<10^{-2}$), which persists until about $t/2\pi=300$, see Figure \ref{fig:M09.FR.r.a}C-F. During this time the prominent $m=19$ lower mode becomes quite coherent both in the disk and inside the star (see Figure \ref{fig:M09.FR.r.a-diag}a,b).
+Its relatively low pattern speed $\Omega_{\rm p}=0.315$ corresponds to the corotation radius $r_c=\Omega_{\rm p}^{-2/3}\approx 2.16$ (assuming a Keplerian rotation curve, which is a good assumption at these radii), in good agreement with the radius at which the outwardly propagating wave crests reach $k_r=0$, turn around, and start propagating inwards, towards the star.
 Thus, $m=19$ mode becomes {\it trapped} inside the radially extended region --- the \emph{resonant cavity} --- between the stellar surface $r=1$ and the inner Lindblad resonance which is close to $r_c$.
-The interference of these outward/inward propagating waves locked inside the resonant cavity at $1<r\lesssim 2$ gives rise to a regular pattern of criss-crossing leading and trailing spiral arms confined to the resonant cavity and rotating with a fixed angular frequency $\Omega_{\rm p}$ on top of the (largely) Keplerian flow in the disk.
-Such long-lived regular patterns of lower modes have been identified previously in \citet{BRS12,BRS13a}.
+The interference of the outward/inward propagating waves at $1<r\lesssim 2$ gives rise to a regular pattern of criss-crossing leading and trailing spiral arms confined to the resonant cavity and rotating with a fixed angular frequency $\Omega_{\rm p}$ on top of the (largely) Keplerian flow in the disk, see \S\ref{sect:propagation} and \citet{BRS12,BRS13a}.

-Also, during the same period, the aforementioned $m=2$ mode grows in intensity and very noticeably changes its morphology: it turns into a set of {\it radially elongated}, azimuthally broad perturbation structures that undergo a phase shift by $\pi$ at around $r=1.4$.
-This mode has very low pattern speed of $\Omega_{\rm p}\approx 0.15$ putting its corotation radius around $r\approx 3.5$, still inside our simulation domain.
-We discuss this mode in more detail in \S\ref{sect:krzero_disc}, but will note here that it persists until about $400$ orbits, co-existing with the other modes produced at the BL.
+During the same period, the aforementioned $m=2$ mode grows in intensity and very noticeably changes its morphology: it turns into a {\it radially elongated}, azimuthally extended perturbation pattern that undergoes a phase shift by $\pi$ at around $r=1.4$.
+This mode has very low pattern speed $\Omega_{\rm p}\approx 0.15$ putting its corotation radius at $r_c\approx 3.5$, still inside our simulation domain.
+We discuss this mode in more detail in \S\ref{sect:krzero_disc}, but note here that it persists until about $400$ orbits, co-existing with the other modes produced at the BL.